SmartSubmittals/saas/README.md

 - The ts-jest preset that allows us to use Jest for TypeScript code.

+## AWS
+- For any AWS API service, be it S3 or SES, we have to configure AWS with two environmental variables (AWS_ACCESSKEYID and AWS_SECRETACCESSKEY) and a region.
+AWS services are per region, meaning that your AWS dashboard and API setup may look completely different for different regions.

+## AWS S3
+- AWS S3 requires us to generate a unique signedRequest using AWS_ACCESSKEYID and AWS_SECRETACCESSKEY parameters, among others.
+We have to generate signedRequest before uploading a file to AWS S3.
+AWS_ACCESSKEYID and AWS_SECRETACCESSKEY parameters can be found on your AWS dashboard.

+- We generate signedRequest by sending a request (that has all necessary information) from our API server to an AWS S3 server.
+This request is sent to the https://${bucket}.s3.amazonaws.com/${prefix}/${randomStringForPrefix}/${fileName} API endpoint (we discuss every parameter later in this section).
+The AWS S3 server sends back a response that contains signedRequest.

+- Once the API server has signedRequest, we can send a second request to the AWS S3 server. signedRequest is a unique API endpoint to which our web application can send a file.
+We send our second request to the AWS S3 server.
+This second request contains an uploaded file and is sent to the signedRequest API endpoint.
+The final destination for the uploaded file is signedRequest.url.
+We save signedRequest.url as a new avatarUrl of a user document in our MongoDB database.

 ## App
 - In our APP project, any environmental variable inside the .env file is available anywhere on the server but not on the browser

 ## Typescript
 - TypeScript does not check the type of data that comes from the server.

+## CORS
+- need to add allowed origin from eventual production url on S3

 ## Further reading
 - principle of least privilege: